Ayeza Khan: Personal life

-Khan married actor Danish Taimoor in 2014, after an 8-year relationship since 2006, shared by the couple in a morning show Ek Nayee Subha with Farah on A-Plus.
+Khan married actor Danish Taimoor in 2014, after an 8-year relationship since 2006, shared by the couple in a morning show Ek Nayee Subha with Farah.
 Taimoor, while talking to Maria Wasti at Croron Mein Khel-Bol TV on 25 March 2020, revealed that he met Ayeza Khan for the first time on social networking site.
 She gave birth to a daughter in 2015, and a son in 2017.

 Other work and media image

 Khan has been described in the media, among Pakistan's most popular and highest-paid actresses.
 In 2014, Khan was the country's second most searched person on Google.
 Khan was placed in Hello Pakistan's HOT100 list, in the "Trailblazers" category in 2020.
 The actress serves as a brand ambassador for several products such as Himalaya, Dabur, Harpic and Lifebuoy and has done several photoshoots.
 Khan was also the most-followed Pakistani celebrity on Instagram, until surpassed by Hania Aamir in 2024.

+In 2024, Ayeza Khan enrolled at the prestigious Royal Academy of Dramatic Arts (RADA) in London, fulfilling a lifelong dream to study theatre formally after years in the industry, a move she announced that emphasizing it's never too late to learn and thanking her supportive family for making it possible.
+In March 2024, she was honored with the UAE 10-year Golden Visa, a recognition granted by the Dubai government to influential figures in the arts and culture.

+Then, in September 2025 Khan's Instagram content, achieved a massive milestone and Record-Breaking, soaring past 100 million views across her profile within just 30 days, solidifying her dominance in the digital space.